Houston Money Week

 Contest Rules

-• Students must write an essay (a minimum of 500 words but no more than 750 words) on the assigned topic.
+• Essays must be a minimum of 500 words and no more than 750 words on the assigned topic.

-• The essay must be the work of the student submitting the essay.
+• The essay must reflect the work of the person submitting it.

 Contest Judging